Supervisor/supervisor/docs/events.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This process type indicates a process has moved from one state to
 another.
-See the process state map in "Subprocesses" elsewhere in
-this document for a description of the states that a process moves
+See :ref:`process_states` for a description of the states
-through during its lifetime.
-This event type is abstract, it will
+that a process moves through during its lifetime.
+This event type is
-never be sent directly.
-Subscribing to this event type will cause a
+abstract, it will never be sent directly.
+Subscribing to this event
-subscriber to receive event notifications of all the event types that
+type will cause a subscriber to receive event notifications of all the
-are subtypes of ``PROCESS_STATE``.
+event types that are subtypes of ``PROCESS_STATE``.

 *Name*: ``PROCESS_STATE``